Hadleigh-Schwartz/pytorch_facemesh/README.md

 Functionality is unified in the ```PyTorchMediapipeFaceLandmarker()``` class in [```mp_facemesh.py```](mp_facemesh.py).
 The forward pass of the model takes an image and outputs the landmarks, blendshapes, and a cropped and padded face extracted from the input iamge.

-See a comparison of the PyTorch implementation and official implementation by running
+See a comparison of this PyTorch implementation and official implementation by running
 ```
 python test_mp_facemesh.py
 ```
 This script also demonstrates usage of the ```PyTorchMediapipeFaceLandmarker()``` class.
-It also provides a webcam-based demo for visualizing the model output vs. real MediaPipe output in real-time.
+Additionally, it provides a webcam-based demo function for visualizing the model output vs. real MediaPipe output in real-time.